meta-toolkit/meta/overview-tutorial.md

        count of the number of documents in the corpus (this is used to be able to provide progress reporting when tokenizing documents)
  - `file_corpus`: each document is its own file, and the name of the file becomes the name of the document.
-There is also a `corpusname-full-corpus.txt` which contains (on each line) an optional label for each document followed by the path to the file on disk.
+There is also a `corpusname-full-corpus.txt` which contains (on each line) a required label for each document followed by the path to the file on disk.
+If the documents don't have specified class labels, just precede the line with [none] or similar.

 If only being used for classification, MeTA can also take libsvm-formatted input to create a `forward_index`.